panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-15-PMC/2020-01-15-PMC_Summary.md

 As the meeting was running a bit delayed only these points were raised:

    * **Manolo and WP5** : Jordi will have a call with Manolo (currently at Berkeley) by the end of the month.
 Juncheng is organising a WP5 meeting in April and it was agreed that if WP5 and XFEL have the required funds they should go ahead and invite Manolo.
-   * **EOSC Portal** : Jean-François said that there was a meeting the previous week about improving the portal and that input from WP leaders is requried for the services to be offered.
-Jean-François will send an email to WP2, WP3, WPR4 and WP5 leaders to check if his proposal for this is accurate.
+   * **EOSC Portal** : Jean-François said that there was a meeting the previous week about improving the portal and that input from WP leaders is required for the services to be offered.
+Jean-François will send an email to WP2, WP3, WP4 and WP5 leaders to check if his proposal for this is accurate.
    * **PaNOSC Portal** : Hans explained that originally we wanted to have our portal in March, however as of today Jamie (ILL) doesn't think this is a realistic target.
 We will need to either add more resources, reduce the scope, delay the target date or a mixture of the three.
 Andy agreed to reducing the scope, however he warned that a reduced scope should still be useful.
-Jean-François asked why do we have a March deadline, is there a good reason? to which Hans replied that :
+Jean-François asked why do we have a March deadline, is there a good reason? to which Hans replied that:
         * to support the delivery showing remote analysis services
         * to have input from all facilities
     It was agreed however that hte deliverable of analysis services *is possible* without the portal, however clear scope and support from other RIs for Jamie is required.